HazemRagabElsayed/Safe/README.md

 -there is a video provided in code folder

--there is a folder with code that is used for hardware as components are different in some things and this folder also contains video of hardware implementation
+-there is a folder with code that is used for hardware as components are different in some things